strivedata/angular-cdk/projects/angular-cdk/README.md

 ## Design System

+1. A simplified Tailwind Config with less, but more meaningful base classes that make your design more consistent.
+2. A set of utility classes
+3. Component Styles based on the tailwind and utility classes

 ### Colors

 The theme replaces the default tailwind colors with a more semantic color scheme consisting of the following colors: